-EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a run down of what we know!
+EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 We knew the RS660 was coming, Aprilia showed the concept at EICMA last year, and teased it a few weeks ago.
 Now the covers are off the production model, we get the first ideas about what could possibly be the most hotly anticipated 2020 model.
-The new 660cc parallel twin takes half of the 1100cc RSV4 engine, and uses a 270 degree crank angle, which should give a distinctive soundtrack.
+The new 660cc parallel-twin takes half of the 1100cc RSV4 engine and uses a 270-degree crank angle, which should give a distinctive soundtrack.

-The electronics package seems to be lifted straight off the RSV4 with Traction control, cornering ABS, Adjustable rider modes, up and down quickshifter wheelie control and adjustable engine braking.
+The electronics package seems to be lifted straight off the RSV4 with Traction control, cornering ABS, Adjustable rider modes, up and down quickshifter wheelie control, and adjustable engine braking.

-Essentially a baby RSV4, this could be in extremely high demand, and I genuinely cant wait.
+Essentially a baby RSV4, this could be in extremely high demand, and I genuinely can’t wait.

-The Tuono Factory gains an update with carbon panelling, and the same suspension and IUM updates as the RSV4 Factory.
+The Tuono Factory gains an update with carbon paneling and the same suspension and IUM updates as the RSV4 Factory.
 Power sits at 175hp, and as ever torque is plentiful from the V4 lump.

 Aston Martin Brough Superior